BerkeWest/Work-n-Meet/README.md

 You can see its matching system from [here](https://github.com/BerkeWest/WnM-Matching-Algorithm).

-You can the dataset we generated for this app from [here](https://github.com/BerkeWest/WnM-DB-Generator).
+You can see the dataset we generated for this app from [here](https://github.com/BerkeWest/WnM-DB-Generator).